-Demand for content creation is not only a signature opportunity but a call to arms for firms looking to combat commoditization and extol their value-added services.
-At CI, we see content creation as such a key differentiator that we factored it into our search for the 2015 Integrator of the Year.
 What we found, unfortunately, is that while some integration firms with broadcast market ties offer content creation almost all other firms leave it on the table.

 Demand for content creation is not only a signature opportunity but a call to arms for integration firms looking to combat commoditization of their industry and extol their value-added services.